 CHRYSOBERYL BACKGROUND INFORMATION

-Chrysoberyl (BeAl2O4) is a rare oxide mineral.
-It most often occurs in shades of yellow to green to brown.
-There are two very rare varieties of chrysoberyl, the color changing alexandrite and the chatoyant cymophane (cat's eye), which are highly prized as gemstones owing to their unique optical properties.
+There are two very rare varieties of chrysoberyl, the color change chrysoberyl variety known as alexandrite and the chatoyant cymophane (cats eye chrysoberyl), which are highly prized as gemstones owing to their unique optical properties.

 Return to the Index of Alexandrite Information Topics